 There is nothing more dissatisfying to a customer than to wait for a prolonged period of time for a response, or to be ignored entirely.
 Never forget that your social channels are an extension of your brand, just as important as your website or a hard copy brochure, and any negative experiences a customer may have via social has the potential to seriously harm your brand’s reputation.

 The best thing to do is implement a system that enables you to prioritize customer communications depending on how urgently they require a response – i.e., a tweet in which a customer is complaining about your product should be addressed over a positive comment or compliment, though you should ultimately respond to both.

 Be sure to carry out regular searches for brand mentions and social media posts that may not have tagged you directly.
-For example, only 9% of tweets mentioning a company are actually directed at the company, yet they may require engagement just as much.
+For example, only a small percentage of tweets mentioning a company are actually directed at the company, yet they may require engagement just as much.
 The more you can do to promote a positive social customer experience, the more likely your customers will be to recommend your business to others!